I am excited to share this recipe Roasted Kabocha with Tahini Dressing. It pairs really well with a roasted turkey or even grilled pork tenderloin.

 Place the squash slices in a shallow baking dish.

-While the squash is cooking place the yogurt, tahini, 1 tablespoon olive oil, lemon juice and garlic into a small bowl and stir to combine.
+While the squash is cooking place the yogurt, tahini, 1 tablespoon olive oil, lemon juice, and garlic in a small bowl and stir to combine.
 Season to taste with salt.
 Set aside.

 Remove the squash from the oven and let sit for 5 minutes, then place onto a serving plate.